Hengle/Folkvangr/CONTRIBUTING.md

 Unless certain key factors fall into place for raising funds to fairly compensate the team contributors, I will not ask other people to pour their time and energy into a high-risk project.

+## Milestones and Collaboration
 I believe that the best ideas are usually the product of many different people contributing their creativity and ideas.
 Hopefully that will prove true for this project.

+To avoid miserable experience of crunch and micromanagement, flexible milestones and stretch goals will be set prior to crowdfunding.

+Dailies, a chatboard (Discord), and an alternating scrum system will help keep the project members updated and aware of progress.

+## Payment
+Terms will be negotiated privately.
+At this point in time, most of my personal savings have already been used up, so full-time payment will only be feasible after crowdfunding.

 ## Application
 Please send a cover letter with some of the things you might be interested in working on.